 Benefits of the Predictive Metrics Tree

-Measuring things that matter – not just what is easy to measure
+- Measuring things that matter and key points – not just what is easy to measure

 Once the team defines three to five predictive metrics, they should track them on a daily or weekly basis.
 Do this in the weekly project team meeting or management review.
 Construct a predictive metrics dashboard as a single presentation slide and include it in the review.